 The Good, the Bad and the … Other Options

-If you are accustomed to making alternate payments, then you’ll know that there are more options out there than mobile bingo pay by phone bill.
-There are advantages and disadvantages to all of these, so we’ll give you a rundown of what exactly these are.
+If you are accustomed to utilising alternative payment methods, then you know that there are more choices out there than Mobile Bingo Pay by Phone Bill options.
+There are advantages and disadvantages to all of these, so we’ll give you a rundown of what exactly those are:

-Most alternate payment methods are free to use and phone bill payments won’t cost you anything extra.
-They recover their fees from the operator, which makes it cheaper for customers.
-(But watch out for fees from the site on certain deposit methods.
+Most alternate payment methods are indeed free to use, and phone bill payments won’t cost you anything extra, either.
+They can recover their fees from the operator, which makes it cheaper for customers.
+(But watch out for additional fees from a given site for using certain deposit methods.)

 Low Deposit Limits

-You don’t want to go racking up a huge phone bill, so this payment method limits you to smaller deposit.
+You don’t want to go racking up a huge phone bill (otherwise known as bill shock), so Payforit limits you to smaller deposits.
 Many players find this quite helpful when compared to a method like PayPal, with which you can deposit thousands.
 Boku does also allow larger spending limits, so be careful!

 No Withdrawals Possible

 Unfortunately, pay-by-phone billing is a method that doesn’t allow you to withdraw funds (winnings, that is!) from gaming sites.
-Other simple and ultra convenient alternate payment methods like Paysafecard have the same issue, so you would have to add another payment method to your account to withdraw.
+Other simple and ultra convenient alternate payment methods like Paysafecard have the same weakness.
+So that means you will have to add another payment method to your bingo account in order to withdraw.

 Loss of No Deposit Bonus

 When compared to a payment method like Paysafecard, paying with your phone bill is far more convenient.
-You don’t need to go out to get a voucher and there are no passwords to remember or card details involved, all you need is your phone number.
+You don’t need to go out to purchase a voucher at a corner store and there are no passwords to remember or card details involved.
+With pay-by-phone all you need is your phone number.

 As you can see, there are ups and downs to using this bingo payment method, depending on how you like to play.

-- Merchant – The company that you are paying money to.
+- Merchant – The company to which you are paying money.

-- Bingo Provider – The site that you are playing on.
+- Bingo Provider – The site on which you are playing.